Geikie Gorge National Park is the most easily accessible national park in the Kimberley.

 It's only 20 km outside the small Kimberley town Fitzroy Crossing, and you don't even have to leave the bitumen to get to the gorge.

 Geikie Gorge is situated at the junction of the Oscar and the Geikie Ranges.
 The Fitzroy River has carved a 30 metre deep gorge into the remains of the ancient limestone barrier reef that existed here in the Devonian period.

 When the Fitzroy is in full flood during the wet season it covers the whole national park.
 Those floods rise over 16 metres up the gorge walls and the continuous rise and fall of the water has left the bottom of the walls bleached white, an unusual sight that makes Geikie Gorge very popular with photographers.

 As already mentioned, getting to Geikie Gorge National Park is very easy.
 If you need directions just duck into the Fitzroy Crossing Tourist Information Centre.
 They'll give you a map and directions and lots of other interesting info about Fitzroy Crossing as well.

 Geikie Gorge National Park is a day use park only.
 Camping is not allowed, but there are picnic shelters and barbecue facilities, water and toilets.

 You can explore the park on several walking trails or join one of the boat cruises.
 You can also launch your own boat, but access to the boat ramp is restricted (you can only get there when there are no tours) and you need to contact the ranger first.

 The best way to see Geikie Gorge is to join a boat tour.
 One option is the DPaW operated boat tour.
 (DPaW is the Department of Parks and Wildlife, which looks after this and the other Kimberley national parks.)

 The DPaW boat tours depart once or twice a day and are guided by one of the rangers.
-The tours last for about an hour and tickets can only be bought at the gorge prior to the tour, and only with cash!
+The tours last for about an hour and tickets can be bought at the gorge prior to the tour, but only with cash!